 DNAse Hypersensitive Sites and Intergenic CRISPRs

 Yours truly generated the DHS data set by starting with all of the DHS sites from 125 different human cell types from the ENCODE Project.
 DHS sites are the most inclusive markers of regulatory regions in the genome, including enhancers, promoters, insulators, and more.
 I then identified valid gRNA sequences without off-target effects for the 2+ million DHS sites.
-See the appendix on gRNA selection and filtering for off-target effects for further details.
+See below for further details.

 DNA is a 3D Fractal

 People commonly think of DNA as a linear polymer of A,T,G, and C nucleotides arranged in a double helix.
 People are wrong.
 In reality, cellular DNA is a complex three-dimensional globule of chromatin.
 Chromatin is a combination of coiled DNA and structural proteins called histones.
 Chromatin folds into secondary structures (loops) and tertiary structures (globules) to achieve exquisite compaction—on the order of 700 terabytes per gram—and form the X-shaped chromosomes we all know and love.

 To understand compaction, suppose you have a piece string that’s 10 meters long.
 You twist and roll the string into a tight ball.
 Now the two ends of the string, instead of being 10 meters apart, are mere millimeters apart.
 Similarly, cells compact DNA in a way that brings linearly distant regions close together.